HillsMakan/sydneyhillsmakan/src/content/partner/e-tel-mobile.md

 ---
 E.Tel's story began in 1999 as a business landline service provider.
 Over two decades, we've grown into one of Australia's fastest-growing mobile service providers, always guided by our commitment to local values and personal service.

+At E.Tel, we believe in the power of connection.
+That's why we've partnered with the superfast and reliable Optus network, allowing us to reach 98.5% of Australians.
+Whether you're browsing the web, streaming your favorite content, or staying in touch with loved ones, our extensive coverage ensures a seamless connection experience across the nation.

 Australia...\
 Planning your next holiday ?\
 Planning to study ? \